0x24D/media-asset-web-application/README.md

 * Middleware (Express)
 * Backend (MongoDB)
 * Written using ES6 and running on node.js server
-* Tested using Mocha and Supertest
+* Tested using Mocha and Chai

 ## API (tbc)
 * Create - POST